-JDK 16 Releases Today
+JDK 16 Releases Today Link to heading

 Today is the JDK 16 general availability release!
 Here’s quick summary of a few cool changes that are included.

-JEP-369 GitHub
+JEP-369 GitHub Link to heading

 OpenJDK has moved from Mercurial SCM to GitHub.
 This is a big deal for OpenJDK.
 Now all collaboration will happen on the GitHub platform in social Git fashion.
 In my opinion, this increases the potential for community engagement in the development of OpenJDK.
 It also makes OpenJDK source more easily available for debuging or casual reading.